meduzen/easings/README.md

 - reverse any bezier curve with `reverse-bezier()`;
 - code portability: same syntax as similar libraries.

-**Warning** `easings.scss` version `1.x` is compatible with Dart SASS while version `0.x` sticks to `node-sass`.
-If you’re not sure about your environment, start with the [installation section](#installation).
-The installation step is the only usage difference between both versions, but if you prefer to only read the documentation for `0.x`, see [v0.3.1 documentation](https://github.com/meduzen/easings/tree/v0.3.1#contents).
+⚠️ **`easings.scss` version `1.x` is compatible with Dart SASS while version `0.x` sticks to `node-sass`.
+If you’re not sure about your environment, start with the [installation section](#installation).** The installation step is the only usage difference between both versions, but if you prefer to only read the documentation for `0.x`, see [v0.3.1 documentation](https://github.com/meduzen/easings/tree/v0.3.1#contents).

 ## Summary